Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Results

 The charge asymmetry dependence of the $v_3$ coefficient for positively and negatively charged particles is also studied in \PbPb collisions at $\sqrtsNN = 5.02$\TeV, as shown in Fig.~\ref{fig:figure3} (top) for the 30--40\% centrality class.
 As found for the $v_2$ values, the $v^{+}_{3}$ ($v^{-}_{3}$) values also decrease (increase) as $A^\text{true}_\text{ch}$ increases.
 No $v_3$ results for \pPb collisions are reported because of limited statistical precision.
 The normalized $v_3$ difference, $(v^{-}_3-v^{+}_3)/(v^{-}_3+v^{+}_3)$, is derived as a function of $A^\text{true}_\text{ch}$ in \PbPb collisions and compared with that for $v_2$ in Fig.~\ref{fig:figure3} (bottom).
 The normalized slope parameter of $v_{3}$, $r^\text{norm}_{3}$, agrees well with $r^\text{norm}_{2}$ within statistical uncertainties.
-In the CME and CSE, which are the necessary conditions for the CMW effect, the electric or chiral charges are expected to separate with respect to the reaction plane, which is approximated by the second-order event plane in \AonA\ collisions.
-The CMW effect is expected to be highly suppressed with respect to the third-order event plane, leading to a vanishing slope parameter $r^\text{norm}_{3}$~\cite{Kharzeev:2015znc}.
-Similar values of the $r^\text{norm}_{2}$ and $r^\text{norm}_{3}$ parameters as observed in the data indicate an underlying physics mechanism that is not related to the CMW effect.
-As discussed earlier, this observation of the $A_\text{ch}$ dependence for higher-order Fourier coefficients can be qualitatively explained by the LCC effect~\cite{Bzdak:2013yla}.
+Charge-dependent higher harmonic $v_\text{n}$ coefficients were measured in \PbPb collisions at 2.76\TeV~\cite{Abelev:2012pa} and their magnitude was found to be smaller than that of the second order coefficient.
+We show in this paper that, once normalized, no difference is observed for the $A^\text{true}_\text{ch}$ dependence between the charge-dependent $v_2$ and $v_3$.